gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 > - The special value `:standard` which refers to the default set of used
 >   directories.
 These are the directories that don’t start with `.` or `_`.

-...but I only know that `dir` was related to my problem after reading solutions to my problem in a GitHub issue.
+...but I only knew that `dir` was related to my problem after reading solutions to my problem in a GitHub issue.
 I only found the issue when I went to create an issue of my own and it was suggested as a duplicate based on the title.